explaingit

 TLDR

-Automated tool that scans your code dependencies and opens pull requests to keep them up to date with security patches and bug fixes.
+Automated tool that scans your code repository for outdated third-party dependencies and opens pull requests to update them, so you never fall behind on bug fixes and security patches.

 Mindmap